ignacio82/vizdraws/README.md

 vizdraws
 ========

-vizdraws allows you to create interactive visualizations of draws from a prior and posterior distribution.
+**vizdraws** allows you to create interactive visualizations of draws from a prior and posterior distributions.

 Example
 -------